Ryan Ha

-Ryan Ha (born 24 August 1997) is a French professional footballer who plays as winger for V.League 1 club Khánh Hòa.
+Ryan Ha (born 24 August 1997) is a French professional footballer who plays as a winger for V.League 1 club Hoang Anh Gia Lai.

-Career
+Early life

+Ryan Ha was born in Paris, France, to Vietnamese parents.

+Club career

+Early career

-Born in France, Ryan Ha is of Vietnamese and French descent.
-During his teenage years, Ryan Ha played for local clubs before training at the Edusport Academy in Glasgow, Scotland for a season.
-Aftermath, he mainly played for the clubs of the French 5th division National 3.
+Ha began his football career at the age of ten playing for local clubs before training at the Edusport Academy in Glasgow, Scotland for a season.
+After that, he mainly played for clubs in the Championnat National 3.

+Khanh Hoa FC

 In 2022, Ha went to Vietnam for a trial at the newly promoted V.League 1 team Khánh Hòa.
 After a good performance in pre season friendly tournaments, he was registered by Khanh Hoa to their 2023 V.League 1 squad list as their unnaturalized Vietnamese player slot.
-Ryan Ha made his professional debut with Khanh Hoa in a 1–0 V.League 1 loss to Thanh Hóa on 3 January 2023.
+Ryan Ha made his professional debut with Khanh Hoa in a 1–0 V.League 1 loss to Dong A Thanh Hoa on 3 January 2023.
 He score his first goal in V.League 1 against Ho Chi Minh City FC.

-Style of play

-Ha can operate as a midfielder and is known for his powerful long shots.
+Becamex Binh Duong

+On 26 September 2023, Becamex Binh Duong announced on their Facebook account that Ha has transferred to the club.
+He was given the number 7 shirt.
+Ha made his debut on 3 December 2023, coming on in the 73rd minute as a substitute replacing Bùi Vĩ Hào, in a 1–1 draw with Hoang Anh Gia Lai.

+Hanoi FC

+On 27 February 2024, Ha joined V.League 1 fellow Hanoi FC, signing a short-term contract which ends after the 2023–24 V.League 1 season.
+He made his debut on 3 March in a match against former club, Khanh Hoa FC.

+Hoang Anh Gia Lai

+On 29 July 2025, Ha signed for Hoang Anh Gia Lai as a free agent.